svendahlstrand/plugin-reply-by-email/README.md

 * 💌 Subject line is automatically set to the blog post title (or post excerpt, if no title is present).
 * 🏷 Optionally prefix the subject line with *Reply to* or whatever you want.
 * 🎁 Customize the look and feel using CSS.
-* 📟 Use the debug console for help with troubleshooting.

 ## Get started